Dr. Ryan O’Connor

 To ensure accuracy, please provide the full name (as well as any aliases), and trainee’s Date of Birth, along with trainee’s written authorization to disclose information to 3rd party.
 We are not able to process training verification inquiries via telephone or email.
 Please allow 5-10 business days to process requests.

-U. of Washington GPR program has an accredited first year (12 month) program, as well as accredited optional 2nd year program.
+The University of Washington GPR Program has an accredited first year (12 month) program, as well as accredited optional 2nd year program.
 While the GPR first year program has a specific structured clinic rotation schedule with accompanying didactic curriculum, The GPR 2nd year program allows clinical rotations and work experience to be tailored to meet the candidate’s specific area interest within the scope of Advanced General Dentistry and Special Care Dentistry.
 GPR Second year residents can select from approved rotational experiences at the University of Washington, including the DECOD Clinic, Harborview Medical Center, The Center for Pediatric Dentistry, and other elective outside rotation sites, such as the Colville Community Dental Clinic.

 Qualified Candidates must have DDS/DMD from U.S. or Canadian Accredited Dental School and must be a U.S. or Canadian citizen, or U.S. Permanent Resident, and must submit all required program application materials by the PASS application deadline.
 Eligible candidates for the GPR 2nd year positions must have successfully completed PGY1 of CODA accredited GPR or AEGD training program at an ACGME accredited institution prior to matriculation in addition to the before mentioned requirements.
 Candidates are assessed for academic achievement and long-term potential.
 When candidates for the training program are evaluated, no adverse discriminatory judgments are made on the basis of race, sex, religion or nationally.